cdolea331/PyFighter/README.md

 Secifications:

 You may not change any of your or your opponent's fields (variables/attributes), methods or other charactaristics.
 Yourcode should only looks at these variables to return an instance of the class who's attack you wish to use.
+You may not alter the seed used by the random library.

 Update 1.2: